-Price dispersion for personal transport equipment is not very significant and among all 37 countries Denmark and Norway stand out with very high PLIs for this category.
+Price dispersion for personal transport equipment is not very significant and among all 37 countries Norway and Denmark stand out with very high PLIs for this category.
 This is due to high taxation levels on cars in these countries.
-The lowest prices were found in Bulgaria, but these are only 17 % below the EU average, demonstrating the relative closeness of prices for personal transport equipment among the other 35 countries.
+The lowest prices were found in Albania, while the Czech Republic is the least expensive EU Member State for this product group.

 Price dispersion is significantly higher among the three service categories (transport services, communication as well as restaurants and hotels).
 In general, prices for services tend to show larger differences across countries than prices for goods, due to the higher share of labour input into services and the high dispersion of wages across countries.

-Concerning transport services, Norway shows the highest PLIs among all countries and among EU Member States Sweden and Finland report the highest prices.
-The lowest PLI levels are observed in Bulgaria and Romania among the EU Member States and Albania among all countries.
+Concerning transport services, Iceland shows the highest PLIs among all countries and among EU Member States Finland reports the highest prices.
+The lowest price levels among all countries are observed in Romania.

-Finally, Norway stands out with the most expensive restaurants and hotels, while the lowest prices for these services are observed in the former Yugoslav Republic of Macedonia.
+Finally, Norway stands out with the most expensive restaurants and hotels, while the lowest prices for these services are observed in the former Yugoslav Republic of Macedonia and Albania.
 Among the EU Member States, these positions were taken by Denmark and Bulgaria respectively.

 Figure 2 shows the development over time of the variation coefficient of the PLI for total household final consumption expenditure for four country groups.
 A decrease of the variation coefficient is an indication of price convergence.
-It can be seen that between 1995 and 2008 there was a clear decrease of the variation coefficient for the group of 27 Member States, however since 2008 there has been a slight increase in this indicator.
+It can be seen that since 2003 there was a clear decrease of the variation coefficient for the group of 28 Member States, however since 2008 a slight increase in this indicator is observed.